-MTR - Project teams need to consider whether the way in which responsibility has been assigned for the overall CP and its component parts has been effective so far.
-If not what changes need to be made in staffing (e.g. additional skills) and/or time allocation to ensure it is effective.
+MTR - Project teams need to consider whether the way in which responsibility for the overall CP and its component parts has been assigned has been effective so far.
+If not the project team needs to consider whether changes need to be made in staffing and/or in time allocation.

 Part 2 Example:

 Table 3 Example of an internal project-planning table.

 Part 3 Resources: 1, 2